drwl/rails6-cbra/README.md

 I had no issue running `bin/rails db:drop db:create db:migrate` from the main app.

 ## Issues Encountered
+### Page 50
+I had trouble getting engine route/url helpers working in request specs, where they seemed to work in controller specs.
+Refer to https://github.com/rspec/rspec-rails/issues/2368 for more information.

 ### Page 46-47
 After creating the prediction code and referencing the path helpers, we need to add it to `components/app_component/config/routes.rb`.
 Otherwise I see `undefined local variable or method `new_prediction_path'` when loading `localhost:3000`.